mroberts1/BOOTSTRA.386/floppy/index.md

 And then there is the syntax itself.
 I decided to maybe just do things incrementally.

-"Ok let's say we have a word processor, some common functions, New, Open, Save, we want buttons for them in HML, let's do that"
+"OK let's say we have a word processor, some common functions, New, Open, Save, we want buttons for them in HML, let's do that"

 ```html
   <BUTTON>New</